AmirhosseinHonardoust/Anomaly-Detection/README.md

 └── requirements-dev.txt
 ```

-`outputs/` is not committed — it's generated locally by the commands below.
+`outputs/` is not committed, it's generated locally by the commands below.

 ---